environet/environet/README.md

 - Create an `.env` file by copying `.env.example`
 - Uncomment the line containing LOCAL_DATA_DIR (by deleting the # character from the beginning of the line)
 - Enter the path to the data directory.
+The value must be a relative or absolute path.
+It relative, it must be relative to the `docker` folder of the environet-docker root path.
+Always start the value with `./`, `../` or `/`.
 For example:
-  On a system where the measurements are stored in csv files in the `/var/measurements` directory, the line would read:`LOCAL_DATA_DIR=/var/measurements`
+  - Absolute path: If measuement files are stored under `/var/measurements` directory, the line would read:`LOCAL_DATA_DIR=/var/measurements`
+  - Relative path inside docker folder: If measurement files are stored under `[Environet docker directory]/docker/measurements` directory, the line would read:`LOCAL_DATA_DIR=./measurements`
+  - Relative path somewhere else: If measurement files are stored under `[Environet docker directory]/measurements` directory, the line would read:`LOCAL_DATA_DIR=../measurements`

 ## Creating configurations